 So when your mind is racing like a Formula One racecar, it’s a sign that your brainwaves are in a beta state.
 They’re cycling way too fast, making you too alert for sleep.

-But what most people don’t realize is that you’re not at the mercy of your brainwaves!
+But I'm here to tell you that you’re not at the mercy of your brainwaves!

 But first, let’s look at some fascinating science that explains why this technique is so effective...